 Talk to a treatment expert

 After you complete a medical detox program, you may need additional levels of care if you’ve developed a severe substance use disorder.
-According to NIDA, detox is an important part of treatment, but it may not be all you need to effectively address an addiction.
+According to NIDA, detox is an important part of treatment, but it NCBI to effectively address an addiction.

 If you continue to have physical or psychological problems that need high levels of care, you may move on to an inpatient or residential program.
 Inpatient treatment involves 24-hour care as you start to address the underlying issues of addiction.